c-rubin/data-mining-implementation/README.md

 We will also print the confusion matrix, classification report and accoracy score for each classification that we've made.</br>

-This project has been implemented in Python.<br/>
+This project has been implemented in Python, using Google Colaboratory.<br/>